syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Group.md

 ---
 layout: post
-title: BPMN Group | Syncfusion
+title: Visualize graphical object using BPMN Group | Syncfusion
 description: A group is used to frame a part of the diagram, shows that elements included in it are logically belong together.
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---

-# BPMN Group
+# BPMN Group and its customization

 A group is used to frame a part of the diagram, shows that elements included in it are logically belong together and does not have any other semantics other than organizing elements.